By Samantha Copeland

 The Post Newspaper Fitness Writer

 Samantha Copeland is the owner of Texas City’s Yoga on 6th With Sam.
-She has an extensive background as a licensed massage therapist, fitness coach, personal trainer and yoga instructor.
-Ms. Copeland follows a simple and holistic approach of staying in balance mentally, physically and spiritually.
+She has an extensive background as a licensed therapist, fitness coach, personal trainer and yoga instructor.
+Ms. Copeland follows a simple and holistic approach of staying in balance mentally, physically, and spiritually.